CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 ![](webstorm-test-runner.png)

-This runner has lots of options, such as only showing failing tests or automatically re-running the tests on a test interval (great for development when combined with `fdefineSuite`!).
+This runner has lots of options, such as only showing failing tests or automatically re-running the tests on a test interval (great for development when combined with `fdescribe`!).
 You can hover over each of the buttons to see what they do.

 To make jumping between the source and spec files easier download the  [Cesium WebStorm plugin](https://github.com/AnalyticalGraphicsInc/cesium-webstorm-plugin).